 What is the Memorandum of Association?

-Memorandum of Association (MOA) is a legal document which specifies the scope of business activities of the company and information about shareholding of the company.
+Memorandum of Association (MOA) is a legal document that specifies the scope of business activities of the company and information about the shareholding of the company.
 The MoA is a document prepared for the Company registration procedure.
 Sometimes, it is called the charter of the company other times, it is just called a memorandum.
-In most countries, the MOA has to be filed as an ROC Compliance which also includes articles such as MGT-7 and AOC-4 in India.
+In most countries, the MOA has to be filed as a ROC Compliance which also includes articles such as MGT-7 and AOC-4 in India.
 In an attempt to ease the compliance of company incorporation in India, the Ministry of Corporate Affairs (MCA) has introduced online filing for company registration.

 The MCA wishes to accomplish One Day Company Formation with the new SPICe forms.
 After the SPICe form has been prepared, individuals wishing to register a company must submit the e-MoA (INC-33) electronic form along with e-AoA (INC-34) to complete the company incorporation procedure.

-Memorandum of Association (MOA) defines the company’s relationship with its shareholders.
+The Memorandum of Association (MOA) defines the company’s relationship with its shareholders.
 It is the most important document of a company as it states the objectives of the company.
 It also contains the powers of the company within which it can act.

-What’s the use of Memorandum of Association?
+What’s the use of the Memorandum of Association?

 The Memorandum of Association (MoA) helps establish the extent and scope of the business activities that a particular company can carry out.
-The company can perform business activities which they have specified in the Memorandum of Association (MoA).
+The company can perform business activities that they have specified in the Memorandum of Association (MoA).
 If you wish to expand your business activities into other areas of the market, you will have to make changes to the memorandum accordingly.

 The MOA and the Articles of Association (AOA) put together, serve as the constitution of the company.
 The MOA is not applied in the U.S. but is a legal requirement for limited liability companies in European countries including the United Kingdom, France, and the Netherlands, as well as some Commonwealth nations.